Bist07/EquiFood-App-A/README.md

 <br>

 # Project Milestones:
-Milestone 1: Basic Front End (Allow users to see restaurant and food options) Milestone 2: Create Databases, implement backend, improve navigation (Clicking things bring you to the proper pages and show proper values)
+Milestone 1: Basic Front End (Allow users to see restaurant and food options) <br>
+Milestone 2: Create Databases, implement backend, improve navigation (Clicking things bring you to the proper pages and show proper values) <br>
-Milestone 3: Deploy and populate databases
+Milestone 3: Deploy and populate databases <br>
 Milestone 4: Extensively test, document, and prepare for handoff